pacejohn/BERT-Long-Passages/README.md

 <h1><b><u>Files I am using for queries</u></b></h1><br>
 There are 3 files that can I am using as input passages.
 Feel free to try it with your own passages.

-22532_Full_Document.txt - this is the full document I am using.
+<b>22532_Full_Document.txt</b> - this is the full document I am using.
 If you ask a question about the first part, it will return the correct answer.
 If you ask a question about a later part, it will not find the answer.

-22532_Short_Document_With_Answers.txt - this is a shortened passage that has answers to the query.
+<b>22532_Short_Document_With_Answers.txt</b> - this is a shortened passage that has answers to the query.
 If you use the same query as I did for the question, it will find 2 answers.
 The one with the higher probability is the correct answer.

-22532_Short_Document_Without_Answers.txt - this is a shortened passage that does not have the answers to the query.
+<b>22532_Short_Document_Without_Answers.txt</b> - this is a shortened passage that does not have the answers to the query.
 If you use the same query as I did for the question, it will not find any answers.

-The question that is asked is "How many patients experienced recurrence at 12 years of age?"
-Feel free to experiment.
+The question that is asked is <b><i>"How many patients experienced recurrence at 12 years of age?"</i></b> Feel free to experiment.

 I welcome your feedback and suggestions.
 Be sure to follow me on Twitter @pacejohn as well as my company @markiiisystems.